Martin Davila, Chairperson

 Credit towards an Associate of Applied Science Degree in Fire Science may be awarded upon successful completion of the appropriate certification process as listed below.
 To be eligible for advanced standing credit, protective services majors must be currently enrolled at San Antonio College, in good academic standing (not on scholastic probation, enforced scholastic probation, etc.).

 Students may receive academic credit for successful completion of TCFP-approved basic firefighter certification courses.
-The courses listed below can be used to receive a Level I Certificate.

 - FIRS 1301 Firefighter Certification I, 3 semester hours.